PhilippaHartley/SKAO-SDC2/miriad_installation/README.md

 The bash script, `build_miriad.sh` was used for testing different installation options within the custom files.
 If the script finds a directory called `miriad` in its own directory it will first delete it before re-untarring the source files into a new `miriad`.
 It then runs `configure`, before copying any necessary modified files from the designated directory to the necessary location in the new `miriad` directory.

 A binary version of miriad was installed prior to running the source code installation steps.
 Some libraries from the binary version were used during the source code installation.
+The path to the binary files is provided at the top of the bash script.

 ### maxdim*.h files